All-heavy pentaquarks: Introduction

 \section{Introduction}

 Searching for genuine exotic multiquark states beyond the conventional meson ($q\bar{q}$) and baryon ($qqq$) states has been one of the most important initiatives since the establishment of quark model in 1964~\cite{Gell-Mann:1964ewy,Zweig:1964ruk,Zweig:1964jf}.
 Since the discovery of $X(3872)$ by Belle in 2003~\cite{Belle:2003nnu}, many tetraquark candidates, such as the series hidden-charmed/bottom $XYZ$ states~\cite{ParticleDataGroup:2022pth}, the doubly-charmed state $T_{cc}(3875)^+$~\cite{LHCb:2021auc,LHCb:2021vvq}, and charmed-strange states~\cite{LHCb:2022sfr,LHCb:2020bls}, have been observed in experiments.
 Furthermore, the exotic $P_c$~\cite{LHCb:2015yax,LHCb:2016ztz,LHCb:2019kea} and $P_{cs}$~\cite{LHCb:2022ogu} states as candidates of pentaquark states were also reported by the LHCb collaboration.
-All of these observed exotic states contains two or three light quarks, it is very difficult to determine whether they are hadronic molecular states or genuine multiquark states due to the role of light-meson exchanges.
-This dilemma should be largely alleviated for the all-heavy multiquarks.
-They are most likely to be genuine multiquark states since there is no light-meson exchange potential, which is often needed by the formation molecules.
-Thus, the study of the all-heavy multiquarks may provide an interesting way for establishing the genuine multiquark states.
+All of these observed exotic states contain two or three light quarks.
+They may be hadronic molecular states usually arising from the one-light-meson exchanges~\cite{Dong:2021bvy,Guo:2017jvc,Liu:2019zoy,Chen:2016qju}, or genuine compact multiquark states arising from the one-gluon exchange (OGE)~\cite{Liu:2019zoy,Chen:2016qju}.
+There are many debates about whether these exotic states are hadronic molecular states or genuine multiquark states in the literature.
+This dilemma may be largely alleviated for the all-heavy multiquarks, which are most likely to form genuine multiquark states since the one-light-meson exchanges are absent.
+It should be emphasized that one cannot exclude the possibility that some molecular states may be still formed by other dynamical mechanisms~\cite{Brambilla:2015rqa,Dong:2022rwr,Dong:2021lkh,Liu:2023gla,Liu:2024pio,Gong:2020bmg,Liu:2021pdu,Lyu:2021qsh,Mathur:2022ovu}.
+As a whole, the study of the all-heavy multiquarks may provide an interesting way for establishing genuine multiquark states, or revealing some special dynamical mechanisms if they form molecular states.